-The above-mentioned measures have been designed into the proposed service station and take away food and drink development located at 5-13 Louth Park Road, South Maitland NSW 2320 to create an environment that dissuades offenders from committing crimes by manipulating the built environment in which those crimes proceed from or occur.
+The above-mentioned measures that have been designed into the McDonald's development at 4 Heritage Drive, Chisholm NSW 2322, creates an environment that dissuades offenders from committing crimes by manipulating the built environment in which those crimes proceed from or occur.

-The proposed development is considered to be consistent with the Department of Planning, and Environment (former Department of Urban Affairs and Planning) Crime Prevention and the Assessment of Development Applications, 2001.
+The proposal is considered to be consistent with the Department of Planning and Environment requirements under section 4.15 of the Environmental Planning and Assessment Act 1979.